gfelber/website/writeups/ctrl_space_aries.md

 ## Exploitation

 Instead of copying the flag to a exposed directory in Hamal, this time we will have to open a reverse shell.
-Luckily for use the `perl` is part of GNU coreutils and preinstalled on the system.
+Luckily `perl` is part of GNU coreutils and preinstalled on the system.
 So we have access to a whole programming language to write our reverse shell:

 ```perl
 use Socket;